evereverland/2022/.drafts/2022-04-14-right-to-a-permanent-record.md

 >The relationship has also been expressed in other terms, such as "The model is not the data" or Alan Watts' "The menu is not the meal."

-## What are some permanent record projects in operation today?
+## What are some permanent record projects in operation today

 Here are links to some current projects that relate to recording and keeping data for very long periods of time: